Out-of-Domain Robustness via Targeted Augmentations: Problem setting

-For example, $y$ depends on robust features $\xobj$ and $\xcore$, but is independent of non-robust features $\xnoise$ and $\xspu$, which yields $\Pmeta(y\mid x) = \Pmeta(y \mid \xobj,\xcore)$.
-We note that these independencies need not hold in the training distribution $\Ptrain$ due to finite-domain effects; for instance, when $\ndom$ is small, there may be a dependence between the label $y$ and a spurious feature $\xspu$ in the training distribution $\Ptrain$, leading models to learn such features and generalize poorly \ood.
+We note that the independencies above need not hold in the training distribution $\Ptrain$ due to finite-domain effects.
+Recall that $\Ptrain$ is a mixture of $\ndom$ domains.
+While $\xspu \indep y$ in $\Pmeta$, when $\ndom$ is small, some $\xspu$ may be correlated with $y$ in $\Ptrain$.
+This leads models to learn such features and generalize poorly \ood.